syncable-dev/syncable-cli-mcp-server/rust-mcp-server-syncable-cli/README.md

 ## Installation

-mcp-rust-server is published on [crates.io].
+rust-mcp-server-syncable-cli is published on [crates.io].
 You need a recent Rust toolchain (1.70+ recommended).
+It works as a MCP server for AI agents where you can use langgraph framework or similar to connect to this MCP server for code scanning.

 ### CLI Binaries